hyldmo/by/README.md

 # by

-A tiny, powerful sorting utility for arrays of objects in TypeScript and JavaScript. `sortBy` provides a flexible and intuitive way to sort complex data structures.
+A tiny, powerful sorting utility for arrays of objects in TypeScript and JavaScript. `@hyldmo/by` provides a flexible and intuitive way to sort complex data structures.

 ## Features